 Oven & Grill

 Some vans come with a (usually) Dometic stack of fridge freezer and oven or microwave.
 You should consider carefully what type of food you will be cooking to help inform your decision.
 Our van came with an oven; we debated bringing a microwave but realised we only really heated up baked beans at home!
 We didn’t think we would use the oven, and we didn’t in the summer, but come winter we are glad we have it.
 If you decide on an oven, consider adding a grill element.
 It’s great for toast if you don’t want to carry a toaster or will be off-grid a lot.

 Refillable Gas System

 Re-fillable gas cylinder systems such as Gaslow and Gasit are housed in your gas locker and can be filled at any LPG station in UK or Europe.
 It is a must if you’re travelling in Europe for any length of time.
 You will not be able to re-fill or replace UK cylinders outside of the UK.
 It costs approximately £500 but is well worth the investment and cheaper to fill than replacing conventional bottles.

-LPG is readily available with a little forethought and planning…we usually fill up once we have switched to the small bottle and there are a few websites detailing locations which are helpful; there is also a guide with All the Aires books.
+LPG is readily available with a little forethought and planning.
+We usually fill up once we have switched to the small bottle and use the myLPG.eu app to find garages selling LPG (often known as GPL in Europe).

-If you are having this fitted, you should also consider having a filter fitted at the same time due to the high levels of butane found in Spanish and Portugese LPG; it won’t filter out the butane but will remove any damaging particles.
+If you are having a refillable system fitted, you should also consider having a filter fitted at the same time due to the high levels of butane found in Spanish and Portugese LPG.
+It won’t filter out the butane but will remove any damaging particles.

 You may also want to consider an accident recognition system such as Truma MonoControl which means you can travel with your gas switched on as the integral sensor stops any gas flow immediately it senses a collision.